Lonely Child Project

 The work for this stage began in February 2020 and was scheduled to culminate in a private showing in April 2020, but was postponed temporarily due to COVID-19, resuming in a newly visioned way as a recording produced in isolation along with two intensive isolation residencies took place in Toronto and at The Bank Art House Welland in September and October, 2020.
 The isolation recording was produced at Big Smoke Audio in Toronto, by recording engineer Dennis Patterson.
 In March 2022, a film of this second stage of the work was captured, supported by a $50,000 grant through the Canada Council for the Arts Digital Now incentive.

 The third stage for this project was completed in 2023, with the support of a $25,000 Research and Creation grant from the Canada Council for the Arts and a fourth and final stage of development will take place in Winter 2024.
 Once this last stage of development is complete, it will see the individual work of Lonely Child at the core of a 70-minute hybrid contemporary music/circus production, to be presented with live or recorded instrumentals, and live voice.

-With this vision in mind, the Lonely Child Project provides a wealth of potential as on its own, it can function as a powerful performance piece suitable for festival presentation, as the reduced orchestration will allow for many more wide-ranging performance opportunities.
+With this vision in mind, in its current iteration, the Lonely Child Project provides a wealth of potential as on its own as a 17-minute digital, 17-minute live singular work, or 70-minute live fully realized production.
+It can function as a powerful performance piece suitable for festival presentation, as the reduced orchestration will allow for many more wide-ranging performance opportunities including potential collaboration with new music ensembles.
 Due to its nature of being both an icon of modern classical composition, and a powerful expression of aerial dance, this work will be a good fit for both music and circus presenters.